ericinlinux/BDiSN_Assignment_5/README.md

 # Gephi and Social Network Basic Analysis
 ##### Behavior Dynamics in Social Networks 2016

+**PS.:** Excited about Github?
+You can see the project for this assignment at https://github.com/ericinlinux/BDiSN_Assignment_5

 This assignment is divided in 3 parts.
 The idea is to teach how to work with Gephi, a Social Analysis software, and also to do some data mining in Twitter.

 ## Part A: Introduction to Gephi